ReShape: a decoder for hypergraph product codes

 Here we introduce the ReShape decoder for generic hypergraph product codes.
-Given a hypergraph product built using classical codes with parity matrices $\delta_A$ and $\delta_B$, we assume access to a minimum weight decoder for parity matrices $\delta_A$, $\delta_B$, $\delta_A^T$ and $\delta_B^T$.
+Given a $[[n, k, d]]$ hypergraph product code built using classical codes with parity matrices $\delta_A$ and $\delta_B$, we assume access to a minimum weight decoder for parity matrices $\delta_A$, $\delta_B$, $\delta_A^T$ and $\delta_B^T$.
 The ReShape decoder calls these classical decoders as blackbox oracles without any modification or knowledge of their internal working, and furthermore only requires $O(k)$ oracle calls, and only a polynomial amount of additional classical computation.
 Under these conditions we prove that ReShape works in the adversarial setting, correcting errors (up to stabilisers) of weight less than half the code distance.
 Therefore, ReShape lifts the classical decoders to the status of a quantum decoder, providing the first general purpose hypergraph product codes decoder proven to correct adversarial errors.
 Formally we prove: \begin{theorem} Any $[[n, k, d]]$ hypergraph product code constructed from the classical parity check matrices $\delta_A$ and $\delta_B$ can be successfully decoded from error of weight up to $(d-1)/2$ using $O(k)$ oracle calls to classical decoders for the seed matrices and their transpose plus $O(n^2)$ classical operations. \end{theorem} Theorem \ref{thm:reshape_success} though, does not state anything about stochastic noise or error correcting thresholds.
 Families of $n$-qubit hypergraph product codes have distance of at most $O(\sqrt{n})$ and so they are bad codes in the sense that the distance is sub-linear.
 However, given a stochastic noise model with each qubit affected independently with probability $p$, the typical error size will be $pn$.
 Thus, for $n > (d/2p)$, the most likely errors will not necessarily be corrected by ReShape and there is no guarantee that a threshold will be observed.
-Indeed, we implemented ReShape for several code families and found evidence that ReShape fails to provide a threshold (see Fig.~\ref{fig:anti_threshold}).
+Indeed, we implemented ReShape for several code families and found evidence that ReShape fails to provide a threshold (see Figure \ref{fig:anti_threshold}).
 A clear open problem is whether there exists a similar general lifting procedure, or modification of ReShape, for which one can prove good performance in the stochastic settings.
 Hence, if on one hand Theorem \ref{thm:reshape_success} provides a solution to the adversarial decoding problem for hypergraph product codes, on the other, a stronger, difficult and much longed-for result is desirable.
 Namely, the solution of the stochastic decoding problem for hypergraph product codes both on a theoretical level (proof of a threshold) and on a practical one (numerical observation of a high correcting threshold).
-Even so, if we contrast ReShape with what said on BP and union-find like decoders, we see that ReShape improves on the former in that it is provably correct and on the latter because its correction capability are optimal, $(d-1)/2$ against a polynomial in $d$.
+Even so, ReShape still provides some improvement over state-of the-art BP and union-find like decoders for stochastic noise.
+First, ReShape comes with a proof of correctness, that BP lacks; second, the proof works for all errors up to the optimal value of $(d-1)/2$, whilst the modification of union-find proposed in \cite{delfosse2021union_ldpc} is provably correct only for errors of weight up to $A d^{\alpha}$, for some $A, \alpha>0$ and $\alpha < 1$.